narendran-1999/false-rape-analysis-india/README.md

 ### FAQs

 1. **If false case get resolved quick, wouldn't they accumulate more than convicted ones?**
    The genuinity of the case has no effect on how quick it reaches resolution, or on whether it results in _acquiittal due to lack of evidence_ or _a solid conclusion (fake or true)_.

-2.
+Cases get resolved quick due to better legal assistance and more experienced advocates, which would take larger resources.
+(Look up articles on individual false cases to know more about duration)

+2. **Why are only 3 categories taken for estimate?**
+   Other categories in disposals (withrawals, aquittals due to insufficient evidence, etc) do not reach a solid conclusion.
+Thus, they're not taken for estimation.

+3. **Why are only 3 categories taken for estimate?**
+   Other categories in disposals (withrawals, aquittals due to insufficient evidence, etc) do not reach a solid conclusion.
+Thus, they're not taken for estimation.

 ## Files